Q: How and when do I apply for a grant?

 are eligible to apply only if presenting a festival activity.
 However, the proposed festival must take place in the city of Phoenix and serve Phoenix residents.

 Q: Is it possible to have Phoenix Office of Arts and Culture staff assist me with my proposal?

 Staff will be happy to review a draft of your application and can sometimes direct you to resources to help you develop your project.
 New applicants are strongly encouraged to contact staff to discuss your application.
 Be sure to contact staff several weeks in advance of the application deadline, though, as staff availability becomes limited as the application deadline approaches.
-Contact Dwight Walth, Director of Grant Services and Community Initiatives at 602-495-0188 to schedule a review.
+Staff contact information can be found on the grant category webpage.

 Q: Who determines whether my proposal is funded or not?

 Grant proposals are reviewed by a panel that is comprised of artists, arts professionals, educators and community laypersons, each representing different points of view and various cultural orientations.
 The panel discusses each proposal before assigning a ranking based on criteria specific to each grant category.
 The ranking determines whether or not the application is funded and the level of funding that it receives.
 The panel meetings are open to the public and applicants are encouraged to attend the meeting to hear the review of their application and other applications in the category.

 Yes!
 The POAC seeks knowledgeable, fair-minded and responsible individuals to serve as grant review panel members.
 The POAC maintains a database of individuals interested in serving on grant review panels.
 If you're interested in serving as a panelist, complete a Panelist Information Form.

 Q: Are there any resources available to help me plan and develop a grant proposal?

 resources on the web site designed to assist applicants in identifying artists, arts organizations, communities, space, and technical assistance opportunities.
 We also have an archive of past funded projects.